jljl1337/whisper-gui/README.md

 ![Usage](./3use.gif)

 The larger the model, the longer it will take to run.
 A `output.txt` and a `output.srt` file will be created in the chosen folder.

+### IMPORTANT
+If there are `output.txt` and `output.srt` files in the folder, they will be overwritten.

+## 4. SRT and other formats

+The `output.srt` file is a caption file.
+You can upload it to YouTube or other platforms that support it.
+In Final Cut Pro, you can import it as a caption file, but there are some restrictions with the format.

+If you want to convert it to another format, you can use something like [this](https://crossub.xiaowude.com/srt/116) to convert the srt file into other format for Final Cut Pro.